-Capital.com reports that the outlook for the Bitcoin market remains bullish, citing information from Fidelity Digital Assets, Wallet Investor and Digitalcoin.
-In its 2021 Institutional Investor Digital Assets Study, Fidelity Digital Assets found that 71 percent of institutional investors “expect to buy or invest in digital assets in the future,” while more than 90 percent of that group “expect to have an allocation in their institution’s or clients’ portfolios within the next five years”.
+According to Capital.com, the outlook for the bitcoin market remains bullish, as per information from Fidelity Digital Assets, Wallet Investor and Digitalcoin.
+In its 2021 Institutional Investor Digital Assets Study, Fidelity Digital Assets found that 71 percent of institutional investors “expect to buy or invest in digital assets in the future,” while more than 90 percent of that group “expect to have an allocation in their institution’s or clients’ portfolios within the next five years.”

 The Investing News Network is interested in hearing your opinion on bitcoin investing, as well as whether or not you’re ready to invest in bitcoin.
 Let us know in the comments.

 This is an updated version of an article originally published on the Investing News Network in 2015.

 Don’t forget to follow us @INN_Technology for real-time news updates!

 Securities Disclosure: I, Melissa Pistilli, hold no direct investment interest in any company mentioned in this article.